The Hash Corporation: Early Warning News Release

-Toronto, Ontario--(Newsfile Corp. - September 4, 2019) - Jesse Kaplan (the "Reporter") announces that following the most recent non-brokered private placement financing conducted by The Hash Corporation ("Corporation") of 108,325,732 common shares ("Shares") of the Corporation at a price of $0.02 per share for gross proceeds of $2,166,514.64, which was announced and had a closing date of August 30, 2019 (the "Financing"), Reporter is no longer an insider.
+Toronto, Ontario--(Newsfile Corp. - September 5, 2019) - Plazacorp Investments Limited (the "Reporter") announces that following the most recent non-brokered private placement financing conducted by The Hash Corporation ("Corporation") of 108,325,732 common shares ("Shares") of the Corporation at a price of $0.02 per share for gross proceeds of $2,166,514.64, which was announced and had a closing date of August 30, 2019 (the "Financing"), Reporter is no longer an insider.
 Reporter did not participate in the financing.

 Reporter held 1,875,000 Shares and warrants exercisable for the purchase of 1,875,000 Shares ("Warrants"), representing 7.49% of the issued and outstanding Shares on a non-diluted basis, and 14.99% on a partially-diluted basis, assuming the exercise of the Warrants.